jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Artifacts/Design Class Diagram.md

 ##### Modellér attributter som typer, ikke klasser
 Gør det kun til en klasse, hvis det er et koncept med adfærd og identitet i domænet.

+---

 ## Kvalitetskriterier
----
 ##### Korrekthed
 Klassediagrammet skal præcist afspejle de associationer, attributter og arveforhold, der er relevante for systemet.
 ##### Konsistens
 Diagrammet skal stemme overens med domænemodellen og andre UML-diagrammer som sekvensdiagrammer.
 ##### Vedligeholdelse
 Diagrammet skal være enkelt nok til at blive vedligeholdt, når krav ændrer sig.

+---

 ## Relationships
----
 #### Association
----
 Broad term that describes any logical connection or relationship between classes.
 ![[Association.png]]

+---

 #### Directed Association
----
 Directional relationship
-The airplane contains passengers
+The airplane contains passengers.

 ![[Direted Association.png]]

+---

 #### Reflexive Association
----
 Occrus when a class has multiple functions or responsibilities.
 For example a staff member working in an airport may be a pilot, engineer, maintenence crew.
 If the maintenence crew member is managed by the engineer.
-There could be managed relationship between 2 instances of the same class
+There could be managed relationship between 2 instances of the same class.

 ![[Reflexive Association.png]]

+---

 #### Multiplicity
+Shows the number of elements in relation to the classes An airplane may contain zero to many passengers.

+![[Multiplicity.png]]

 ---
-Shows the number of elements in relation to the classes An airplane may contain zero to many passengers
-![[Multiplicity.png]]

 #### Aggregation
----
 Refers to when a particular class is being built by a collection of instances of another class.
 The contained classes are not strongly dependant on the lifecycle of the container A library is made up of one or more books
-But a book will remain so even when the library is dissolved
+But a book will remain so even when the library is dissolved.

 ![[Aggregation.png]]

+---

 #### Composition
----
 Same as [[#Aggregation|Aggregation]] but with dependence of the contained class to the lyifecycle of the container class.
-The contained class will be destroyed if the container class is destroyed
+The contained class will be destroyed if the container class is destroyed.

 ![[Composition.png]]

+---

 #### Inheritance
----
 Se [[Nedarvning|inheritance]]
-Arrow from the [[Nedarvning#Derived class|child class]] to the [[Nedarvning#Base class|parent class]]
+Arrow from the [[Nedarvning#Derived class|child class]] to the [[Nedarvning#Base class|parent class]].

 ![[Inheritance UML.png]]

+---

 #### Realization/Interface
----
 Se [[000 Bergrebsliste#Interface|Interface]]
-The Printer Setup interface is being implemented by the Printer class
+The Printer Setup interface is being implemented by the Printer class.

 ![[Interface UML.png]]

+---

 ## Example
----
 ![[TheMovies-DCD1.png]]
 Bemærk at eksempel er både et DCD og et [[Package Diagram]] i ét.